 But a new payment formula was agreed in 2019 to address complaints by the Trump administration about the burden to the US of supporting the alliance.

 What else does the US do for Nato?

-The US still has tens of thousands of active-duty personnel in Europe, including Turkey.
+The US still has thousands of active-duty personnel in Europe, including Turkey.

-Germany currently hosts by far the largest number of US forces in Europe, followed by Italy, the UK and Spain.
+Germany currently hosts by far the largest number of US forces in Europe, followed by Italy and the UK.

 It is worth adding some US personnel based in Europe support non-Nato operations and US military numbers fluctuate as forces are rotated in and out of Europe.

-Also, the biggest single overseas deployment of US personnel is not in a Nato member state.
-It's in Japan and there are also large numbers in South Korea.
+However, the biggest single overseas deployment of US personnel is not in a Nato member state at all.
+It is in Japan, where the US maintains more than 50,000 troops.

 US forces also have a significant presence in the Middle East and the Gulf, although exact figures are not always disclosed and some deployments are only temporary.